Divyaaa099/DSA-daily-practice/README.md

 Decision Tree
 Time & Space Complexity Analysis

+# DSA Daily Challenge – Day 12

+## Solved Problems

+### ✅ LeetCode 15 – 3Sum

+* Solved using the **Sorting + Two Pointer** approach.
+* Learned how to efficiently find unique triplets whose sum equals zero.
+* Improved the solution from **O(n³)** (brute force) to **O(n²)** by eliminating unnecessary comparisons and handling duplicate triplets.

+### ✅ LeetCode 3731 – Find Missing Elements

+* Implemented an efficient solution to identify missing numbers within the given range.
+* Learned why the mathematical sum approach doesn't work when multiple elements are missing.
+* Used **HashSet** for fast lookups and accurate results.

+### ✅ LeetCode 3866 – First Unique Even Element

+* Solved using **HashMap** to count the frequency of each element.
+* Identified the first even element that appears exactly once.
+* Strengthened my understanding of frequency counting and choosing the right data structure for the problem.

+### Concepts Practiced

+* Arrays
+* Two Pointers
+* HashMap
+* HashSet
+* Sorting
+* Frequency Counting
+* Time Complexity Optimization

+**Language:** Java

+> Consistency is the key to mastering Data Structures & Algorithms.
+One problem at a time. 🚀

 ## 🎯 Goal

 I am solving LeetCode problems consistently to strengthen my DSA fundamentals, improve problem-solving skills, and prepare for technical interviews.
 Each solution is written in **Java** with a focus on writing clean, readable, and efficient code while understanding the logic behind every approach.